kyle-n/kyle-n.github.io/posts/offline-podcast-watch-apps-ranked-2025.md

 ### [Pocket Casts](https://apps.apple.com/us/app/pocket-casts/id414834813) | 2/5 - Bad

-Pocket Casts for Apple Watch plays audio well, but downloads are painful.
+Pocket Casts for Apple Watch plays audio well, but downloads are inconsistent.
 As far as I can tell, episodes download under one of two conditions:

 1. At some indeterminate point overnight, while the Watch is charging.
 2. While the app is open.